Visitors to Sydney are spoilt for choice when it comes to things to see and do.

 Blackheath is the Mountains’ fresh produce hub, with a fantastic fortnightly growers’ market and the chance to enjoy all things apple-based at the atmospheric Logan Brae Orchards.
 History buffs will love Mt Victoria, the highest point in the Blue Mountains and a true village.
 Admire the historic railway station, settle into a matinee session at vintage cinema Mount Vic Flicks or relive the story of the original explorers’ mountain crossing at nearby Mt York lookout.

 For the more energetic, there’s a huge variety of bushwalks through the Blue Mountains’ almost 1 million hectares of national park.
 Remember to respect the weather and the challenges presented by some of the area’s extraordinary topography.

 Providores are starting to give winemakers a run for their money in attracting visitors to the region.
-The Smelly Cheese Shop has two venues, a Hall of Food within the Roche Estate Complex and the Smelly Deli in Pokolbin.
+The Smelly Cheese Shop has two outlets — at the Roche Estate Complex and the Smelly Deli in Pokolbin.
 The Lovedale Smokehouse is a mecca for all things charcuterie as well as jams, olives, and preserved fruits and vegetables.
-There are smoking and curing masterclasses on Sundays, while on Saturdays you can hone your Asian cookery skills at the onsite Majors Lane Cooking School.
+On Saturdays you can hone your Asian cookery skills at the onsite Majors Lane Cooking School.

 Hunter Valley Gardens are the largest display gardens in Australia, with ten themed sections, including the much-loved Storybook Garden and the magnificent Sunken Garden.
 This is a great place for families, with a picturesque putt-putt golf course and seasonal school holiday events.